Which CBD oil extraction method is the best?

 Currently we know that when introduced to your body, CBD interacts with your pre-existing endocannabinoid system.
 Understanding that the human body already generates cannabinoids that bear a great similarity to CBD in structure and function is step 1 to understanding why CBD oil is proving so popular.

 Cannabidiol is actually synthesised in the trichomes of the female hemp plant, alongside the other cannabinoids, terpenes, and flavonoids.
 The need to create CBD oils that retain CBD and other cannabinoids whilst removing the THC is part of why extraction techniques are so important.

 How do you extract CBD?

-When we extract CBD, the end goal is to harvest it in a concentrated form so that it can then be mixed into e-liquids, carrier oils and cosmetic products.
+When we extract the best CBD, the end goal is to harvest it in a concentrated form so that it can then be mixed into CBD e-liquids, CBD oils and CBD topicals.
 That’s why we use a strain of hemp called Cannabis sativa L., renowned for its high CBD levels.

 As we’ve mentioned, CBD is actually a constituent in a vast sea of hemp compounds, so extraction isn’t as easy as it first may seem.
 However, all of these techniques were first developed for other purposes, like extracting essential oils from flowers.

 At Vitality CBD we use two different techniques specifically (typically in conjunction) but we’ll discuss all the options available, and how they affect the end result.
 As always, if you have any further questions drop us an email on our CBD contact page.

 CO2 extractions of cannabidiol

 The most expensive and most popular CBD extraction method (particularly amongst manufacturers offering a premium product) involves using CO2.
 This is because it provides a clean, precise extraction that massively reduces the contamination potential of other methods.